Platformatory/ksql-exercises/README.md

   - Output should include the amount from sales as well
     - Calculate the amount from purchase by multiplying the quantity with product price and deducting the discount percentage
   - The output should include the product information as well
+- The output should be in avro format

 [TODO]